bml505/tor-connect/README.md

 # Tor-connect
 Thin tor client library

-A simple torus library for developers of c++
+A simple Tor library for developers of c++